 - Pietà – famous sculpture by Michelangelo found in St. Peter’s Basilica

 - Raphael, Bernini and Caravaggio – painters, sculptors and masters of Rome during the Renaissance and Baroque periods

 - Stendhal Syndrome – a condition where people become physically overwhelmed when individuals feel over-exposed to artworks of great beauty

 - Nasoni – the free drinking water fountains that can be found all over Rome

 Resources from Untold Italy

 - Get help planning your Rome trip in our Rome travel guide, Rome airport transfers, Best Place to Stay in Rome: Districts and Neighborhood Guide, 3 day Rome itinerary and 5 day Rome itinerary

-- Discover things to see in Hidden gems in Rome, The most interesting and beautiful fountains in Rome, How to buy tickets for the Colosseum and Best Vatican tours
+- Discover things to see in Hidden gems in Rome, The most interesting and beautiful fountains in Rome, How to buy tickets for the Colosseum, How to buy tickets for the Vatican museums and Best Vatican tours

 - Listen: to episodes about spending time in Rome in Episode #136 How to enjoy your time in Rome when it’s super hot, Episode #101 Tales from the Pantheon, Episode #98 Vatican museums – tips and highlights for your visit, Episode #96 A wander through Trastevere, Episode #29 What to eat in Rome, Episode #27 How to choose where to stay in Rome, Episode #17 Secrets of Rome, Episode #05: Getting around with taxis in Rome and Episode #03 Highlights of Rome